albertoblent/shutdown-app/docs/user-testing/MANUAL_TESTING_GUIDE.md

 **Steps:**

-1. Click "Load Template" on **Health & Wellness** card
-2. Accept the confirmation dialog about adding to existing habits
+1. With 3 existing habits, click "Add New Habit" to access templates (they only show in empty state)
+2. Alternatively, test by clearing all habits first, then load **Health & Wellness** template
-3. Verify 3 additional habits are added:
+3. Verify 3 habits are added:
    - **Daily Steps** (numeric, 0-30000 steps)
    - **Water Intake** (numeric, 0-15 glasses)
    - **Sleep Hours** (numeric, 0-12 hours)
-4. Check habit counter shows "6/7 habits"
+4. Check habit counter shows "3/7 habits"
-5. Verify all 6 habits are displayed in the list
+5. Verify all habits are displayed in the list

+**Note**: Template selector only appears when no habits exist.
+To test multiple templates, either test separately or use the storage API directly.

-**✅ Pass Criteria**: Additional habits loaded correctly without replacing existing ones
+**✅ Pass Criteria**: Health & Wellness template loads correctly with proper numeric configurations

 ### 4. Habit Limit Enforcement